geraldmaboshe/DataWarehouse/README.md

 HTML & CSS mini project

-## How to Run the development server
+## How to run the development server

 - clone this repository
 - navigate to the project directory using the terminal